touchlab/SKIE/website/docs/intro.md

 ## Coroutines Interop

-While it's possible to use Kotlin Coroutines in KMM, the support is far from complete.
+While it's possible to use Kotlin Coroutines in KMP, the support is far from complete.
 Both `suspend` functions and `Flows` have some limitations that make their usage from Swift cumbersome.
 One of the main goals of SKIE is to change that.